Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics: INTRODUCTION

 \section{INTRODUCTION}

 Multidimensional theories have become an important phenomenological research framework.
 However, from 2008, besides the string theory, the multi-dimensional model that fully combines with particle physics is currently only the 2T theory \cite{bars1999,bars2000a,bars2001,survey,bars2006,kuo2006,33}.
-The one not only provides us with a new view of time but also proposes new mechanisms for difficult problems.
+The one not only provides us with a new view of time but also suggests new explanations for difficult problems such as the matter-antimatter asymmetry and the strong-CP problem.
 The cause of them may be from an exotic particle in the 2T model, Dilaton.

-The 2T model is a form of space-time extension but at the same time proposes a new particle, Dilaton which is originally a candidate for Axion.
+The 2T model is a form of space-time extension but at the same time proposes a new particle, Dilaton which is originally a dark matter candidate.
 However, the role of Dilaton could be more numerous.
-It as previously investigated is a source of strong CP violation and is likely also responsible for current difficult physics problems.
+It as previously investigated is a source of strong CP violation and is likely also responsible for the matter-antimatter asymmetry.

 The first order electroweak phase transition (EWPT) problem was solved in the 2T elementary particle model.
 According to current research, the triggers can be Dark matter (DM) or new heavy bosons Refs.~\cite{5percent,sakharov,BSM1,BSM2,BSM3,majorana,thdm1,thdm2,ESMCO,phonglongvan1,phonglongvan2,phonglongvan3,phonglongvan4,dssm,munusm,lr,ppf1,ppf2,ppf3,r331a,r331b,r331c,r331d,r331e,Buras:2012dp,1101.4665a,1101.4665b}.
 As in the studies of other authors, the cause of first order phase transition is due to the dominant activation of Dilaton which is stored in an external potential of Dilaton.